CloudM-Migrate/documentation/Endpoint-Configuration-Guides/SelfHostedGuides.md

 By default the Self Hosted install uses SQL Server Express.
 After installing the Primary node the installation will display details for the SQL Express install that will be needed when configuring the secondary nodes.

 For larger migrations it may require a full SQL install to avoid limitations on SQL Server Express.
-It's recommend to do a full SQL install on migrations larger then 25,000 mailboxes.
+It's recommend to do a full SQL install on migrations larger than 25,000 mailboxes.
 To use an existing SQL instance use the Advanced Options when installing.

 ### Ports and Firewall

 Both primary and secondary CloudM Migrate servers communicate with source and destination endpoints over port 80 and 443.
 The CloudM Migrate licensing servers use port 443.

-Depending on firewall restrictions it maybe nessecary to whitelist the licensing server portal.thecloudmigrator.com.
+Depending on firewall restrictions it maybe necessary to whitelist the licensing server portal.thecloudmigrator.com.

 ### Updating